top of page

 It is just marketing hype

-Supermarket coffee, especially, often comes labelled as “Italian Style,” “French Style,” or “Espresso Style,” but honestly, it’s mostly just fancy-sounding nonsense.
-It’s a vague mash-up of roast, blend, and brewing method that doesn’t really mean much.
-It’s clever marketing designed to stir up warm, fuzzy memories and trying to get you to splash out on their beans.
+Supermarket ground coffee, especially, often comes labelled as “Italian Style,” “French Style,” or “Espresso Style,” but honestly, it’s mostly just fancy-sounding nonsense and a vague mash-up of roast, blend, and brewing method that doesn’t really mean anything specific.
+'Style' is just clever marketing hype designed to stir up warm, fuzzy thoughts in the hope of getting you to splash out on their coffee.

 Processing Method: